ppy/osu-wiki/wiki/Help_Centre/en.md

 #### Some of my beatmaps are missing!

-**Make sure you are not grouping your beatmaps by anything in the top right of the screen, i.e. "grouping" should be set to "no grouping".**
+**Make sure you are not grouping your beatmaps by anything in the top right of the screen (i.e. "grouping" should be set to "no grouping").**

 If you've just downloaded a map, you may want to try refreshing your beatmap list by pressing `F5` at the song selection screen.